-Consider this scenario
+Consider this Scenario:

 Why doesn’t it scale?

-- Decrease spend on your Unbranded campaign (and optimize or segment further)
+- Decrease budget on the Unbranded segment

-- Increase spend on your Branded campaign.
+- Increase budget on the Branded segment

 - Don’t let underperforming segments ride the coat tails of your top performers.
 Look for 80/20 campaign and ad group performance and analyze those individually.